 According to Jens Rasmussen, there is also one last important point:

 “Our concept of large energy centers can be exported.
-We are active in 14 other European markets, and in most of those markets, we will be able to transfer the idea of energy centers with very limited modifications.
+We are active in 14 other markets, both in Europe and the US, and in most of those markets, we will be able to transfer the idea of energy centers with very limited modifications.
 Energy centers can become an export opportunity that we must not underestimate.”

 Eurowind Energy has built several hybrid parks with both solar PV and wind turbines in Denmark.
 Plans are being drawn up to upgrade these parks to energy centers in a few years’ time.